yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### GET CONTACTS STARTED

-The event `EVENT_UP_GET_CONTACTS_STARTED` will be fired when fetching the contacts from the social provider has started.
+The event `EVENT_UP_GET_CONTACTS_STARTED` will be triggered when fetching the contacts from the social provider has started.

 ``` objectivec
 // observe the event: